vitaly-t/custom-string-formatter/README.md

 |  `(`   | `&#40;`  |  `&#x28;`   |
 |  `)`   | `&#41;`  |  `&#x29;`   |

-For dynamic filter arguments, use function [sanitizeFilterArgs] to encode them.
+You can use function [sanitizeFilterArgs] to encode all such special symbols.

 You can also override method [decodeArguments], for the following purposes: